Ben-Hilger/30-days-in-space-rust/README.md

 thirty-days-in-space
 ====================

-Rust project for the _Arduino Uno_.
+Rust project for the _Arduino Uno_ used during the 30 days in space challenge.

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).